-Phase III is the implementation and completion of the plan for personal, professional and spiritual growth developed in Phase II.
-A one-page closing reflection paper focusing on the question, "How was this experience relevant to my preparation for my professional vocation?" and must be handed into the Director of the Iliff Counseling Center as the final step of Phase III.
-After the plan is successfully carried out, the Director of the Iliff Counseling Center will notify the Registrar with copies to the student and his/her advisor, indicating that the Phase III of the C&G requirement has been completed.
-Phase III must be completed by the time of graduation.
+Phase III is the implementation and completion of the plan for professional, personal, and spiritual growth developed in Phase II.
+This includes the completion of a one-page closing reflection paper focusing on the question,

+"How has my experience helped prepare me for my professional vocation?"

+Reflection papers must be handed into the Director of the ICGC as the final step of Phase III.
+After the plan is successfully carried out, the Director of the ICGC will notify the Registrar, indicating that Phase III of the C&G requirement has been completed.
+Phase III must be completed at least two weeks before graduation.